 On all LTD buses ramps, lifts and “kneeling” are available to anyone who uses a mobility device or has difficult climbing steps.
 Just ask the operator for assistance.
 All buses have space for mobility devices.

 For more information about accessible services, click here.

 EmX Accessibility Guide

 LTD cares about the health and safety of all our passengers, bus operators, and the community.
+Masks are required on buses and at bus stops and stations.
 Frequently touched surfaces on buses and at platforms are wiped down thoroughly each night.
-Capacity on buses may also be limited to prevent overcrowding and maintain physical distancing.
 To learn more about the precautions we’re taking to prevent the spread of COVID-19 click here.